 Today sees Microsoft release a Release Candidate for Windows 10 Mobile Fall Creators Update to the Fast and Slow Insiders rings.
 Interestingly, the build is labelled with 'feature2_rs3svc', implying 'Feature 2 branch, Redstone 3 Service', so clearly Microsoft considers this part of the whole Redstone 3 branch and package.
 Not surprisingly, since there's still an awful lot that's commmon between Desktop and Mobile.

 Recent News - General - Page 3

 There has been another significant update to AAWP's own (ahem) much praised UWP application for Windows 10 Mobile.
-V1.4 adds a UI refresh, including a hugely revamped hamburger menu, and lots of useful views and functions.
-Thanks (a million) as always to Joe Blumenow, the developer.
+AAWP Universal v1.6 adds full 'Read Later' and 'My articles' functions, plus searching is now all within the application.
+Thanks (a million) as always to Joe Blumenow..

 Microsoft Teams – recently reviewed on AAWP – has been updated twice during the summer with new features for its Windows 10 Mobile app.
 The new updates bring this to version 18.104.22.168 and introduce the ability to upload files in team conversations, search functionality, support for new languages (Norwegian and Thai) and a few UI tweaks.

 Even past the original March 1st deadline, Skype still worked fully on Windows Phone 8.1.
 But as of July, four months on, it seems as though a switch has been thrown somewhere and Microsoft's now deprecated Windows Phone 8.1 platform and its accompanying Skype client no longer allow sign-ins with the company's new centralised Skype architecture (done mainly to enable many-to-many calls/video).